chen709847237/xDeep-AcPEP/README.md

 # xDeep-AcPEP
-## Explainable Deep Learning Method for Anticancer Peptide Activity Prediction through Convolutional Neural Network and Multi-Task Learning
+## Deep Learning Method for Anticancer Peptide Activity Prediction through Convolutional Neural Network and Multi-Task Learning

 In this repository:
 1. We provide python scripts for reproducing the experiments of 5-folds cross-validation model comparison.